How To Use Strewing In Home Education

 “Don’t you get bored?
 How do you keep your kids entertained all the time?”

 It is a very broad question to answer as we do countless things that contribute to our children’s education and it is difficult to summarise all that in a few sentences.
-We don’t entertain our kids much; they are pretty self directed after a few years of home education and as you can see from this post on unschooling, conversation and experience are the cornerstones of their education.
+We don’t entertain our kids much; they are pretty self directed after a few years of home education and as you can see from this post on how unschooling works in day to day life, conversation and experience are the cornerstones of their education.

 We do however have a secret weapon that we can whip out at any time no matter what we have around us and how little energy we have.

 Strewing in a boredom-busting or homeschooling context is the practice of providing a resource in a way that allows a child to discover it for themselves and learn naturally from it.
 This allows a fun, authentic learning experience without it being marred by an arbitrary agenda or stunted by frustration.
+It is a way to spark interest led learning.
 An example would probably help…

 How To Strew (And How To NOT!)